 In case the CC-TF receives from the triggered CC-POI an error in the answer to a triggering message, the CC-TF shall send a ReportTaskIssue message to the LIPF.
 In such case, the failure of LI shall not impact the target's or other users' services.

-Unless otherwise specified, a CC-TF shall set the Product ID field in any ActivateTask or ModifyTask message issued to a triggered CC-POI (see ETSI TS 103 221-1 [7] clause 6.2.1.2).
-The CC-TF shall set the Product ID to the XID of the Task object associated with the interception at the CC-TF in order to allow correlation of LI product at the MDF3.
+Unless otherwise specified, a CC-TF shall set the ProductID field in any ActivateTask or ModifyTask message issued to a triggered CC-POI (see ETSI TS 103 221-1 [7] clause 6.2.1.2).
+The CC-TF shall set the ProductID to the XID of the Task object associated with the interception at the CC-TF in order to allow correlation of LI product at the MDF3.

 Unless otherwise specified, the TF shall include MDF3 as the X3 delivery destination in the trigger sent using the ActivateTask/ModifyTask with "X3Only".